NeoGeographyToolkit/StereoPipeline/docs/examples/csm.rst

-(:numref:`jitter_solve`) is run with CSM cameras, either embedded in ISIS cubes or specified separately, and the flag ``--update-isis-cubes-with-csm-state`` is set, then the optimized model states will be saved back to the ISIS cubes, while the SPICE information from the cubes will be deleted.
-Separate model state files in JSON format will be saved as well.
+(:numref:`jitter_solve`) is run with CSM cameras, either embedded in ISIS cubes or specified separately, and the flag ``--update-isis-cubes-with-csm-state`` is set, then the optimized model states will be saved back to the ISIS cubes, while the SPICE and other obsolete information from the cubes will be deleted (``spiceinit`` can be used to restore the cubes).
+Separate model state files in the JSON format will be saved as well, as done without this option.

 Note that if images are mapprojected with certain camera files, and then those camera files are updated in-place, this will result in wrong results if stereo